Stochastic Calculus via Stopping Derivatives: Stochastic integration and uniqueness

 Define $(B) := (0)$ and $A_t := \One_{t < T}$.
 Then the stopped process $(W^T)$ and its negation $(-W^T)$ both have initial value $0$, drift process $(B)$ and variance-rate process $(A)$.
 However, they are not equal in distribution since $\lim_{t \to \infty} P(W^T_t = 1) = 1$, whereas $\lim_{t \to \infty} P(-W^T_t = 1) = 0$. \end{example}

-We end this section with a uniqueness result, chosen because it has an easy proof using the tools we already have at our disposal.
-We give further conditions under which a continuous local martingale $(X)$ with $X_0 = 0$ is determined up to equality-in-distribution by its variance-rate process.
+We end this section with a uniqueness result, chosen to showcase our stopping-derivative-based calculus: the result has an easy proof using tools we already have at our disposal.
+We give further conditions under which a continuous local martingale $(X)$ with $X_0 = 0$ is determined up to equality-in-distribution by its variance-rate process $(A)$.
 The main idea is to require $A_t$ to be functionally dependent on the trajectory of $(X)$ over time $[0,t]$.
-Under certain conditions, the process $(X)$ is determined up to equality-in-distribution by the function underlying this dependency, which we call a \emph{$C_0([0,\infty))$-adaptation}, where $C_0([0,\infty)) := \{f \in C([0,\infty)) \mid f(0) = 0\}$.
+Under certain conditions, the process $(X)$ is determined up to equality-in-distribution by the function underlying this dependency, which we call a \emph{$C_0([0,\infty))$-adaptation}, where

 \begin{definition}[$C_0([0,\infty))$-adaptation] A \emph{$C_0([0,\infty))$-adaptation} is a function

 satisfying: \begin{enumerate} \item for all $t \geq 0$, the function $f \mapsto a(f,t) \colon C_0([0,\infty)) \to \Real$ is measurable, and \item for all $f,g \in C_0([0,\infty))$ and $t \geq 0$, if $f\!\restriction_{[0,t]} = g \! \restriction_{[0,t]}$. then $a(f,t) = a(g,t)$, and \end{enumerate} We say that $a$ is \emph{right-continuous} if further \begin{enumerate} \item for all $f \in C_0([0,\infty))$, the function $t \mapsto a(f,t) \colon [0,\infty) \to \Real$ is right-continuous. \end{enumerate} \end{definition}